Dear All,

 Dear Manish,

-However, position is different in respect of computing "continuous service" u/s 2-A of the Payment of Gratuity Act, 1972 where the emphasis is more on the treatment of absence as provided for in the Service Regulations of the establishment rather than wages for it.
+However, the position is different concerning the computation of "continuous service" under Section 2-A of the Payment of Gratuity Act, 1972 where the emphasis is more on the treatment of absence as provided for in the Service Regulations of the establishment rather than wages for it.

 From India, Salem